 If this isn't the case after you start the engine, then there is something wrong with the brake booster, or the brake system.

-How Do You Repair A Failed Brake Booster
+How Do You Replace A Broken Brake Booster

 Brake boosters are not easily repaired.
 If you are going to attempt a repair yourself then I'd strongly advise replacing the entire booster with a new or properly refurbished unit.